Mathenics/alx-system_engineering-devops/0x02-shell_redirections/README.md

  Shell redirections
-1. Script that prints a message followed by a new line
+0. Script that prints a message followed by a new line
+1. Script that display a confused similey "(Oo)'